Table of Contents

 Change in Sleep Patterns

 Depressed teenagers may start to show signs of their depression through an irregular shift in their sleeping patterns.
-For example, if the teen is not sleeping at all, this could be a sign of severe depression.
+For example, if your teenage girl is not sleeping at all, this could be a sign of severe depression.

-On the other hand, if they begin to sleep excessively and for long periods of time during the day, this may also be a sign of a depressed state and can also lead to further problems such as fatigue and lack of motivation.
+On the other hand, if she begins to sleep excessively or for long periods during the day, this may also be a sign of a depressed state and can lead to further problems, such as fatigue and lack of motivation.

 Loss of Energy